erich666/chex_latex/README.md

 If you want the bare minimum, do:

     perl chex_latex.pl -ditu [directory or files]

+If a message confuses you, look in the Perl script itself, as there are comments about some of the issues.

 Two other more obscure options:

     -O okword